c-giordano/nanoAOD-tools/index.md

 ```

 ### CRAB
-To run the CRAB step, **you need to modify and personalise** some configuration files.
+To run the CRAB step, **you need to modify and customise** some configuration files.
 1. First of all, you have to modify the file _script/keep_and_drop.txt_ to keep/drop branches you need or not.
 2. Another requirement is to write the samples on which you would run in the file _python/postprocessing/samples/samples.py_ according to the convention already present.
 You also need to add the the samples you add to the dictionary, so you can use it as an argument of a python macro.
 3. The last step is to personalise the _crab/submit_crab.py_ that will take care of writing all the files needed for the submission.
 It is also useful to interact with a crab job after it has been submitted or when it will be finished.